julien6387/supvisors/docs/configuration.rst

 ``stats_collecting_period``

-    This is the *minimum* duration between 2 statistics measurements on one process.
+    This is the *minimum* duration between 2 statistics measurements on one entity (host or process).
     It is not a strict period. |br|
     Value in [``1`` ; ``3600``] seconds.

     *Default*:  ``10``.